Lizeth-V/CECS327-Semester-Project/README.md

 This game was made specifically for the 327 Semester Project in order to demonstrate the uses of ditrubuted computing in multiplayer gaming.

 #
-Unfortuantley full multiplayer features of this game are unable to be used in browser playing mode but view for this game is avaliable here ->
+Unfortuantley full multiplayer features of this game are unable to be used in browser playing mode but view for this game is avaliable here -> https://lizethevald.itch.io/327-semester
+Password to View: RibbitRunners

  Alternatively game files (level and player scences, scripts and art assets) can be viewed here on the GitHub.
 And game can be played through Godot game engine (steps below).